fobnail/docs/rfcs/0001-fobnail-architecture-change.md

 within a defined amount of time.
 Otherwise, Fobnail Token will consider the Platform untrustworthy.

-1. Platform starts attestation by sending signed metadata to Fobnail Token.
+1. Attester starts attestation by sending signed platform metadata to Fobnail Token.
 2. Fobnail Token verifies metadata and returns Attestation Context ID together with PCR selection and nonce.
-3. Platform does TPM quote with its AIK, Fobnail Token provided PCR selection and nonce.
-Result sent to Fobnail Token, to appropriate Attestation Context.
+3. Attester does TPM quote with its AIK, Fobnail Token provided PCR selection and nonce.
+Result is sent to Fobnail Token, to appropriate Attestation Context.
-4. Fobnail Token performs Evidence Appraisal and returns trust decision to the Platform.
+4. Fobnail Token performs Evidence Appraisal and returns trust decision to the Attester.
 5. Fobnail Token unlocks access to keys stored in the flash.

 # Fobnail Token services